Neville Wran: Political career

 Wran began his political career in 1970 when he became a member of the upper house of the Parliament of New South Wales, the Legislative Council.
 Three years afterwards, he moved to the lower house, the Legislative Assembly, in the seat of Bass Hill.
 Support for this move had been organised by the General Secretary of the FMWU, Ray Gietzelt.
 He then challenged Pat Hills for the state leadership of the Labor Party (which Hills had held since 1968).
 In this challenge he had cross-faction support from right-wing powerbroker John Ducker and left-winger Jack Ferguson.
 There were two rounds to the leadership vote which resulted in a tie between Hills and Wran in the second ballot.
 However, under Labor Party rules of the time, in the event of a tie in the second ballot, the candidate who won the most votes in the first ballot would be the winner.
 Since Wran had won one vote more than Hills in the first ballot, Wran was therefore declared the new leader.

 In May 1976, six months after Gough Whitlam's federal Labor government's dismissal, Wran led Labor to victory, narrowly defeating the Liberal Party premier, Sir Eric Willis.
 Wran's win was not assured until it became clear that Gosford and Hurstville had fallen to Labor by only 74 and 44 votes respectively, giving Wran a one-seat majority.

-In 1978, the former premier resigned causing a by-election to be held for the seat of Earlwood, which had been held by the Liberal party for three decades.
-Labor won the by-election, beating the Liberal Candidate Alan Jones.
+In 1978, Willis resigned, causing a by-election to be held for the seat of Earlwood, which had been held by the Liberal Party for three decades.
+Labor won the by-election, beating the Liberal candidate Alan Jones.
 Later that year, campaigning with the slogan "Wran's our Man", his government won a 13-seat swing, popularly known as the "Wranslide".
 This came on the back of 57.7 percent of the primary vote, the largest primary vote for any party in a century.
 The Opposition Leader on that occasion, Peter Coleman, lost his seat.

 In 1981, Wran won a second "Wranslide", picking up a six-seat swing for what is still NSW Labor's largest proportion of seats in Parliament (69 out of 99 seats, 69.7 percent of the chamber).
 The Opposition Leader, Bruce McDonald, failed to be elected to the seat that he contested, marking the second time in a row that an Opposition Leader had failed to be elected to Parliament.
 Labor also reduced the Liberals to 14 seats, the same as its nominal junior partner, the National Country Party.
 He won a fourth term in 1984; although he suffered an 11-seat swing, he still won a larger majority than any of the victories won by the Liberals' Sir Robert Askin in the 1960s and 1970s.